-The idea that you can educate users about how to use a user interface is misguided.
+The idea that you can educate users about using a user interface is misguided.
 The goal of usability is to create intuitive user interfaces.
 Intuitive means the design does not require understanding.
-Help and "user education" presupposes that both of these goals are possible.
+Help and “user education” presuppose both goals are possible.

 Should you design help systems if they don’t help?

-If 'help doesn't' then what are UA professionals such as those at last week's conference doing wasting their time?
-What is a company doing wasting time putting a help system in a design?
+If ‘average user’, what are UA professionals such as those at last week’s conference wasting their time?
+What is a company wasting time putting a help system in a design?

 UA seems to be a ‘necessary evil’ in interface design.
 While user “training” can help ease the burden of disorientation, it is ineffective as a method for increasing the important usability metrics of ease of use, ease of learning or ease of understanding.

-Don't get me wrong, you still need to build help systems-- just don't rely on them as a mechanism that will realistically save your design.
-What I object to is not the existence of UA, but rather the reliance on it by developers, designers and product managers as a way to brush away usability requirements.
-I have been in too many meetings where everyone nods their head to the sound of "that's just a user training issue" or "the user can just hit help or click here for help".
+Don’t get me wrong; you still need to build help systems— don’t rely on them as a mechanism that will realistically save your design.
+What I object to is not the existence of UA but rather the reliance on it by developers, designers, and product managers as a way to brush away usability requirements.
+I have been in too many meetings where everyone nods their head to the sound of “That’s just a user training issue” or “The user can just hit help or click here for help”.

 Stupid and lazy users are often found in the same mental space as user education.
 I once talked to a manager of users using a system who told me the problem with the users was that they were lazy.
-There were no usability issues with the application, it was their laziness and stupidity that were to blame.
-In the next moment she told me that she was having terrible issues with the app's ease of use and that a competitor's application was so much easier to use!
+There were no usability issues with the application; their laziness and stupidity were to blame.
+In the next moment, she told me that she was having terrible issues with the app’s ease of use and that a competitor’s application was so much easier to use!

-Virgin Atlantic Airways took a user assistance approach to the design of their first-generation of their in-flight entertainment system.
+Virgin Atlantic Airways took a user assistance approach to designing their first-generation in-flight entertainment system.
 The last few Virgin flights I took to London last year had that system in them.
-Tired and ready to view the great British TV content they have on those flights, I experienced their product strategy first hand:
+Tired and ready to view the great British TV content they have on those flights, I experienced their product strategy firsthand: